Hong Kong Productivity Council

-Hong Kong Productivity Council (HKPC) is a multi-disciplinary organisation, established in 1967.
+The Hong Kong Productivity Council (HKPC) is a multi-disciplinary organisation, established in 1967.
 It is tasked with promoting and assisting the Hong Kong business sectors.

 HKPC’s headquarter is located at the HKPC Building at 78 Tat Chee Avenue, Kowloon, founded in 1990.
 HKPC is partially funded by the HKSAR Government, and the rest of incomes from services fees.

 HKPC has established consulting subsidiaries in Shenzhen and Dongguan to serve Hong Kong–owned enterprises in the Mainland.